-Graduates of this program, after successfully completing national boards, are qualified to work in every area of anesthesia as clinical practitioners, researchers, administrators, and educators throughout the United States and in the armed forces.
+Upon successful completion of the National Certification Examination, graduates of the BS to DNAP track are qualified to work in every area of anesthesia as clinical practitioners, researchers, administrators, and educators throughout the United States and in the armed forces.

 Each individual is a being with inherent value deserving respect and consideration.
 This theme is emphasized throughout the curriculum as issues of research, technology and values are discussed.

-Within the framework of the Mount Marty College Mission Statement, we as faculty and staff strive to provide quality education within the nurse anesthesia program, promoting personal growth, professional commitment, and service to the community.
-We believe that we serve, though the vehicle of the nurse anesthesia profession, all God's people.
+Within the framework of the Mount Marty College Mission Statement, faculty and staff strive to provide quality education within the nurse anesthesia program, promoting personal growth, professional commitment, and service to the community.
+We believe that we serve all God's people through our profession.
 We strive to integrate the Mount Marty College core values of Awareness of God, Hospitality, Community, and Life Long Learning into our lives and into the nurse anesthesia program.